cue-lang/cue/README.md

 ### How?

 CUE merges the notion of schema and data.
-The same CUE defintion can simultaneously be used for validating data and act as a template to reduce boilerplate.
+The same CUE definition can simultaneously be used for validating data and act as a template to reduce boilerplate.
 Schema definition is enriched with fine-grained value definitions and default values.